-The keyword order can be used to indicate a specific order of the BDF formulas; only first order (implicit Euler) and second order formulas are currently implemented, and the default is the second order formula, which is the most useful.
+The keyword order can be used to indicate a specific order of the Backward Differentiation Formulas (BDF); only first order (implicit Euler) and second order formulas are currently implemented, and the default is the second order formula, which is the most useful.
 The first order formula may be of help for very specific problems.
 It can also be selected using the shortcut